AntonioCampus/ReflectiveDllinjectionPOC/README.md

 # REFLECTIVE DLL INJECTION

 ## About
-To learn how reflective dll injection works, i decided  to write my POC.
+I decided to write my POC about reflective dll injection in order to learn how this technique works.

-To better understand how this technique works see [stephenfewer](https://github.com/stephenfewer/ReflectiveDLLInjection).
+To better understand how reflective dll injection works see [stephenfewer](https://github.com/stephenfewer/ReflectiveDLLInjection).

 ## Compile
 Open reffDllInje.sln with visual studio and compile it in release mode.